nrfconnect/sdk-nrf/samples/net/aws_iot/README.rst

 .. note::
    For nRF91 Series devices, the output differs from the above example output.
    This is because the sample enables the :ref:`lib_at_host` library using the :kconfig:option:`CONFIG_AT_HOST_LIBRARY` option.
-   This library makes it possible to send AT commands to the cellular modem and receive responses using the `LTE Link Monitor`_ or Cellular Monitor app from nRF Connect for Desktop.
+   This library makes it possible to send AT commands to the cellular modem and receive responses using the `Cellular Monitor`_ app from nRF Connect for Desktop.
    The additional logs are AT command responses that the modem sends to the application core that are forwarded over UART to be displayed on any of these nRF Connect for Desktop apps.

 To observe incoming messages in the AWS IoT console, follow the steps documented in :ref:`aws_iot_testing_and_debugging`.